lawlz/ISSAOKCWeb/README.md

 ##  :love_letter:  Many Thanks to Techlahoma!!!
 Without them, none of this site would have been possible.
 Built off of their Thunderplains site.
-Support the community!
+Support the Techlomunity!